Fall Prevention in The Elderly – High Risk for Falls?

 Nursing School

-I’m a retired nurse practitioner and thinking back to my old nursing classes, I remember how BORING it was to study some of the phases of Erikson’s stages of development.
+As a retired nurse practitioner, I can’t help but think back to my old nursing classes.
+I vividly remember how incredibly boring it was to study some of the phases in Erikson’s stages of development!

-It was all pretty interesting until you got down to stages 7 and 8.
-It was fun to see a baby or toddler do something and proudly tell your friends, that’s a typical activity from stage 1 or 2 etc. The experts we were.
-But get down to those last couple of stages and it wasn’t so much fun.
+It was all pretty fascinating—until we got to stages 7 and 8.
+Watching a baby or toddler do something and proudly announcing to your friends, “That’s a classic stage 1 or 2 behavior,” was fun.
+We felt like such experts.
+But when it came to those final stages, the excitement faded.
+Learning how to deal with aging parents felt like a distant issue, something for the future or for someone else to worry about.
+But life has a way of reminding us—it’s not so distant after all.
 Learning how to deal with aging parents.
 You think that’s for the future, or that’s for someone else.
 Not so.

 Erikson’s Stages of Development